 He first came to my notice as I was researching the change of British fortunes at what came to be known as the Battle of the Glorious First of June, or the Battle of Ushant fought in the Atlantic in 1794.
 A convoy of grain from America to alleviate the conditions of starvation brought about by the French Revolution was intercepted by a line of 34 British battleships under the command of Admiral Earl Howe.
 Escorting the convoy with its precious cargo was Rear-Admiral Villaret-Joyeuse and his 26 battleships.
 In foggy weather, the two fleets played hide and seek until, on June 1st, the British found themselves windward of their enemy and attacked.
 By day’s end, each side had suffered terrible losses, estimated at about seven thousand French and one thousand British, with eleven and twelve ships lost respectively.
 Although the grain reached port, the engagement was hailed as a tactical victory for the British and was wildly celebrated.
 Interestingly, St. Andre wrote an account of his time with Villaret during the Battle of the First of June.
 This has been translated into English and is available at the William L. Clements Library at the University of Michigan.

-To establish some facts in regard to the British and French navies around 1794: Britain had 661 vessels in total, with 14,000 cannon and 100,000 crewmembers.
+Britain had 661 vessels in total, with 14,000 cannon and 100,000 crewmembers.
 The French had 291 vessels, with 12,000 cannon and 78,000 crewmembers.

 What has all this to do with the Frenchman, Jean Bon St. Andre?